seng637-master/seng637-a4/seng637-a4.md

 1. In your Eclipse select Help, go to Eclips Marketpalce, and find Pitest Plugin by copy and paste the following link: https://marketplace.eclipse.org/content/pitclipse

 2. Follow the installation process.
-Note: Run Eclipse “as administrator” in Windows, click on preferences, on the left side click on Pitest and then select Mutators, choose All mutators, and finally apply and close.
+Note: Run Eclipse “as administrator” in Windows, click on preferences, on the left side click on Pitest and then select Mutators, choose All mutators, and finally apply and close.If you can not find preferences trough window tab you can simply look for it in the search (up right corner). **The latest version is Pitclips 2.2.0**

 ![](./media/2-Preferances.png)